apiato/apiato/docs/_docs/features/authentication.md

 ## Force Email Confirmation

-By default a user doesn't have to confirm his email address to be able to login.
+By default a user does not have to confirm his email address to be able to login.
 However, to force users to confirm their email (prevent unconfirmed users from accessing the site), you can set `'require_email_confirmation' => true,` in `App\Containers\Authentication\Configs\authentication.php`.